03 May Thorpe Park enhances accessibility and customer service

 2 audio-visual Queue Management Systems were recommended, for both the Annual Pass and the Advanced Sales ticket offices.
 Contacta digital Queue Management Systems enable efficient management of queues so that customers are served quickly and staff can operate efficiently.

-Contacta Speech Transfer Systems with staff headsets were recommended for the ticket window positions.
-Inclusion of the headsets decreases background noise for members of staff so that they can have more intelligible conversations with customers.
+STS-K035 Curved Microphone Systems with staff headsets were recommended for the ticket window positions.
+Inclusion of the headsets decreases background noise for members of staff so that they can have intelligible conversations with customers.

-The installation of Hearing Loop Systems at the ticket windows was also advised, in order to improve communication for people with hearing loss.
+The installation of hearing loops at the ticket windows was also advised in order to improve communication for people with hearing loss.
 Our loops are powered by a Speech Transfer System amplifier which reduces the amount of equipment required, saves on installation time and thus saves on costs.

 The park agreed to our recommendations and the installation took place over 2 days.
-The work included the installation of 2 Queue Management Systems covering a total of 17 positions, and 9 Speech Transfer Systems and Hearing Loop combinations at the ticket windows.
+The work included the installation of 2 Queue Management Systems covering a total of 17 positions, and 9 Speech Transfer Systems with hearing loops at the ticket windows.

 Following completion of the installation, a Thorpe Park member of staff noted: